 treatment models and was able to present at conferences throughout the region,

-I will be presenting on stress management at the National Scleroderma Patient
+I presented on stress management at the National Scleroderma Patient

-Education Conference this summer in Arizona.
-Click here to see my curriculum
+Education Conference this past summer in Arizona.
+Click here to see my

 I am also a current board member of The Humane Society of the Black Hills and a

-board member of the Brain Injury Alliance of South Dakota.
-I am a member of the
+past board member of the Brain Injury Alliance of South Dakota.
+I am a member

-Black Hills Association of Realtors, a member of the Black Hills Home Builders
+of the Black Hills Association of Realtors, a member of the Black Hills Home

-Association and a member of the Black Hills Runners Club.
-These are some of
+Builders Association and a member of the Black Hills Runners Club.
+These are

 Running is one of my favorite outlets.
 In my teen years I was consistently able to